nazrulworld/fhir.resources/README.rst

 Release and Version Policy
 --------------------------

-This package is following FHIR® release and versioning policy, for example say FHIR release next version 4.0.1, we also release same version here.
+This package is following `FHIR® release and versioning policy <https://www.hl7.org/fhir/versions.html>`_, for example say, FHIR releases next version 4.0.1, we also release same version here.